mcneel/developer.rhino3d.com/README.md

     ```Intialization complete!...```

 ##### Install Python - https://www.python.org/
 These insturcutions were written using Python 2.7.
-As of February, 2015, there is a new Python 3.x available.
 Python is required for ```pygments.rb``` used by the Liquid templating engine.
-  1. Downlaod the appropriate Python for Windows.
+  1. Download and install the appropriate Python for Windows.
-  2. Install Python.
-  3. Add the Python directory to the Windows Environment Path.
+  2. Add the Python directory to the Windows Environment Path.

-##### Install Jekyll
+##### Install Jekyll and Git-pages
   1. Using the Commandline in Windows
   2. Type: ```gem install jekyll```
   3. After a minute it should go through a large install process

-##### Install Git-Pages
-  1. Using the Commandline in Windows
-  2. Type: ```gem install git-pages```
+  4. Type: ```gem install git-pages```
-  3. After a minute it should go through a large install process

 ##### Using Jekyll: serving / building

-Open Terminal and cd to the folder that contains the cloned developer-rhino3d-com.git repository.
+Open command line and cd to the folder that contains the cloned developer-rhino3d-com.git repository.

   - launch webserver:
     ```jekyll serve```

     Once Jekyll has served the page it will print:
-    ```http://127.0.0.1:4000/developer-rhino3d-com``` (for example).
+    ```http://127.0.0.1:4000/developer-rhino3d-com```.
 Local changes to the repository should be reflected upon a page-refresh of the locally served page.